rust-lang/reference/src/type-layout.md

     third: i32
 }
 ```

-> [!NOTE]
-> As a consequence of the representation being an attribute on the item, the representation does not depend on generic parameters.
-Any two types with the same name have the same representation.
-For example, `Foo<Bar>` and `Foo<Baz>` both have the same representation.

 r[layout.repr.inter-field]
 The representation of a type can change the padding between fields, but does not change the layout of the fields themselves.
 For example, a struct with a `C` representation that contains a struct `Inner` with the `Rust` representation will not change the layout of `Inner`.